galcivar/Project-01/README.md

 In order to analyze Twitter's effects on crypto prices, we combined both dataframes into one large dataframe based on where the timestamps intersected at the nearest hour for each coin.

-This allowed us to overly plots of both Twitter and CoinGecko activities grouped by each coin.
+This allowed us to overlay plots of both Twitter and CoinGecko activities grouped by each coin.

 For instance, Bitcoin's Twitter activity and price change is displayed below: